lifting for you

 The following are the requirements to become a resident in Georgia;

-Register to vote – Once you have met the basic residency requirements and received your ID, you can register to vote.
+Once you have met the basic residency requirements and received your I.D., you can register to vote.
 So long as you can prove that you are a resident and of legal age, you can complete the voter registration online.

-Once you are finished with the essential steps mentioned above, you are considered a resident of Georgia.
+Once you finish the essential steps mentioned above, you are considered a resident of Georgia.

 What You Need to Know About Immigration Laws in Georgia